tsufurukawa/personal_blog/source/_posts/2014-05-13-part-ii-rails-forms.markdown

 <% end %>
 ```

 Notice here that we are using the `@post` object.
-This is again why it is important that we render (instead of redirect) when validation fails, because we need to access the `@post` instance variable and its associated `.errors`.
+This is again why it is important that we render (instead of redirect) when validation fails, because we need to access the `@post` instance variable and the `.errors` attached to the `@post` object.

 ####Summary